-The program is designed to deliver in-depth knowledge in a specific area, but McKinney LL.M. applicants are admitted into the LL.M. program before chosing their track choice.
-During orientation, newly admitted LL.M. students have the opportunity to talk with faculty, staff, and students about the different program tracks, and then to an academic advisor, who will assist in deciding which track best matches each student's career goals and interests.
+The program is designed to deliver in-depth knowledge in a specific area.
+During the application process, prospective LL.M. students will be advised by admission counselors regarding their legal areas of interest and will have the opportunity to talk with faculty and students about the different program tracks to ensure that they select the track that best matches their career goals and interests.